Ma1yys/Hexit/README.md

 When starting the program up after instaling those packages you just double click on the file and it should start up.

 ## **Something wrong?**
-If if it doesn't spin up try this:
+If it doesn't spin up try this:
 ```CMD2
 pip install --upgrade customtkinter
 ```